Codemon72/Spickzettel/_Diverse.md

 Safari on Mac:
 1. Go to Safari > Empty Cache, or hit Opt + Cmd + E.
 2. To refresh, click the refresh button on the address bar or press Cmd + R.
+Safari on iPhone:
+- Delete the cached data for a single site by going to Settings > Safari > Advanced > Website Data > Show All Sites.
+- Tap Edit on the top right of the screen, and then scroll in the list or search with the search field to find the website you want to clear.
+Tap the red - icon next to the site address, and then tap the Delete button that appears.
+- Return to Safari and reload the page, and all the site’s elements will be reloaded.
 ___